 health

-I’m angry they didn’t properly warn or explain the consequences — it felt like they just wanted to get the needle in and see what happened.
-Today, I had an appointment with someone from the same department, and I told them I’m still struggling with the side effects, but I’m not sure it made any difference.
+I’m angry they didn’t warn me or explain the consequences — it felt like they just wanted to get the needle in and see what happened.
+Today, I saw someone from the same department and told them I’m still struggling, but I’m not sure it mattered.

-I don’t know if the poor service I received is down to the fact the health board has been a mess from day one and that the Labour government won’t sort it out.
-There’s an election soon, and hopefully whoever takes charge will fix it.
-It’s not right that people here have to put up with poor healthcare just because the government can’t be bothered or doesn’t know how to fix things.
+I don’t know if the poor service was because the health board has been a mess from the start or because the Labour government won’t fix it.
+There’s an election coming, and hopefully whoever takes over will sort it out.
+It’s not right that people here have to deal with bad healthcare just because the government can’t be bothered or doesn’t know how to fix it.

 The health board is in the news for the wrong reasons most weeks, and it must cost a fortune to cover all these mistakes.
-I think the problem comes down to the sheer size of the structure.
-Betsi cadwalader is just too big.
+I think the main problem is the sheer size of the organization.
+Betsi cadwalader

 Comments